 Welders cut, join and shape plates or sections of metal together by applying extreme heat using electric or gas equipment.
-The edges of the metal melt and then blend together as they cool, creating a permanent join.
+The edges of the metal melt and then bind together as they cool, creating a permanent join.

 There are three main types of welding: manual (using hand held equipment), semi-automatic and fully mechanised, so the job can vary.

-Depending on the type of industry you work, in you could be:
+Depending on the type of industry you work in, you could be:

 studying engineering drawings and deciding on the best welding method for the job